thasup/microservices-ecommerce/README.md

 9. config all yaml files to matches your custom URL
 10. create all [kubernetes secrets](#setup-env)
 11. run `skaffold dev` in this project root directory, make sure to use correct context before run the command
-12. open a web browser enter your custom URL to see this project come to live!
+12. open a web browser enter your custom URL with `https://` to see this project come to live!

 # Setup Kubernetes Secret